EBoard votes for virtual Convention, conducts union business at Zoom meeting

 “This policy would enable the work of the union to continue,” Spence said.
 “We have to take advantage of technology to conduct business during this emergency.”

-President Spence was given the authority to determine when a virtual meeting is appropriate.
 The policy outlined a set of rules that would govern the meetings and set forth speaking and voting processes.
-Spence went on record to state he would seek counsel with the Executive Council, even though it isn’t required in the policy.

-“We’re in unprecedented times,” he said.
+“We’re in unprecedented times,” Spence said.
 “There is no script for this.
 I have consulted the Executive Council numerous times during this crisis and I’ve gone to AFT and SEIU as well.”

-A few members of the board made suggestions to amend the motion but it passed as written.
+A few members of the board made suggestions to amend the policy but it passed as written.

 Budget, renovations report